Support Bill to Ban Animal Circuses in the US

 Beyond the cruelty, TEAPSPA also addresses serious financial and public safety concerns.
 Because of the constant movement of traveling circuses, it’s extremely difficult and costly for law enforcement to monitor for health, safety, and welfare violations.
 For example, the USDA spent over $57,000 inspecting just one circus, Carson & Barnes, between 2007 and 2010.
 These costs are borne by taxpayers, forcing the public to subsidize animal cruelty.

 And the danger doesn’t stop at cost.
 Wild animals used in circuses are emotionally complex beings who endure severe psychological trauma from constant confinement, abuse, and neglect.
-When they are pushed past their limits—stressed, malnourished, and terrified—they may react out of fear or desperation, which can put circus workers and audiences at risk of injury or even death.
+These stressed, malnourished, and terrified animals have been known to attack out of fear and desperation, putting circus workers and audiences members at risk of injury or even death.

 Congress has the power to end this cruelty.
 TEAPSPA was most recently introduced in the 117th Congress by Representatives Raúl M. Grijalva and David Schweikert.